 David Mitzenmacher

-David Mitzenmacher serves as Associate Pastor at Grace Baptist Church of Cape Coral.
+David Mitzenmacher serves as one of the pastors at Grace Baptist Church of Cape Coral.
 Before his call to full-time pastoral ministry, he worked as a corporate executive while also serving as a lay elder in his local church.
 David is a board member of Founders Ministries, serving as chairman.
-He is also an adjunct instructor at the Institute of Public Theology.
+He is also an adjunct professor at the Institute of Public Theology and Founders Seminary.

 David earned a Bachelor of Arts in Biblical Studies from Spurgeon College and a Master of Divinity from Midwestern Baptist Theological Seminary.
 He is currently pursuing a PhD in Christian Ethics and Public Theology at the Southern Baptist Theological Seminary, studying under Dr. Andrew T. Walker.
 David's dissertation research works towards a confessional reformed Baptist retrieval of the Natural Law.